Vladimir Guerrero joins Vladimir Sr. as first father-son Home Run Derby winners

 Guerrero, back for the first time in four years, defeated the Los Angeles Dodgers' Mookie Betts 26-11 in the first round.
 Four years ago at Cleveland, Guerrero hit 29 in the first round and 40 in the second, then lost to Alonso in the final.

 Alonso was trying for his third title in four years.
-Seattle’s Ken Griffey Jr. is the only three-time winner, taking the title in 1994, ’98 and ‘99.
+Griffey Jr. is the only three-time winner, taking the title in 1994, ’98 and ‘99.

-Only three players have won the title at home: the Chicago Cubs' Ryne Sandberg in 1990, Cincinnati's Todd Frazier in 2015 and Washington's Bryce Harper in 2018.
+Guerrero Sr. was a nine-time All-Star but never won a World Series.
+He was inducted into the Hall of Fame in 2018.

+Guerrero Jr. is a three-time All-Star and was MVP of the game two years ago in Denver.
+What's in the future?
+A World Series ring?
+Joining dad in the Hall?

 AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports